YoussBGD/FSMILES-GENERATOR/README.md

   - Requests-cache: A transparent persistent cache for the Requests library.

-You can install these dependencies using pip  by running the following commands in your terminal: pip install rdkit networkx matplotlib requests requests-cache
+You can install these dependencies using pip  by running the following commands in your terminal: pip install rdkit networkx requests requests-cache